Cross-Layer Discrete Concept Discovery for Interpreting Language Models: Design Choice Analysis

 \subsection{Layer Pair Analysis}

-We analyze the impact of layer pair selection on concept discovery by evaluating several combinations across RoBERTa models fine-tuned on ERASER-Movie and Jigsaw.
-Our final choice of layers 8–12 is motivated both by theoretical understanding and empirical evidence.
+We analyze the impact of layer pair selection on concept discovery by evaluating several combinations across RoBERTa and BERT models fine-tuned on ERASER-Movie, Jigsaw, and AGNews.
+Our final choice of layers 8--12 is motivated both by theoretical understanding and empirical evidence.

-\paragraph{Theoretical Motivation.} Transformer-based architectures such as RoBERTa are known to exhibit hierarchical processing, where lower layers capture surface-level linguistic patterns and intermediate layers encode rich semantic information~\citep{yu2024}.
+\textbf{Theoretical Motivation.} Transformer-based architectures such as RoBERTa and BERT are known to exhibit hierarchical processing, where lower layers capture surface-level linguistic patterns and intermediate layers encode rich semantic information~\citep{yu2024}.
 We hypothesize that the transformation between Layers 8 and 12 best captures the transition from semantically meaningful representations to task-specific decision-making features.
 While our method is layer-agnostic in design, selecting this range enables optimal interpretability.

-\paragraph{Empirical Validation.} We conducted systematic experiments across multiple layer pairs, comparing the impact of concept removal using our perturbation-based faithfulness metric.
+\textbf{Empirical Validation.} We conducted systematic experiments across multiple layer pairs, comparing the impact of concept removal using our perturbation-based faithfulness metric.
 Table~\ref{table:layer_pairs} presents accuracy after perturbing the [CLS] token using discovered concepts, alongside baselines using original and randomly perturbed inputs.

 These results support three key observations.
-First, early layers (0–4) encode minimal task-relevant concepts, as perturbing them leads to no meaningful change in prediction accuracy.
-Second, the 4–8 layer range shows inconsistent behavior across datasets—on ERASER, we observe an unexpected accuracy increase following concept perturbation, possibly due to the removal of noisy or redundant features, whereas on Jigsaw, the expected performance drop suggests some level of concept relevance.
-Finally, the 8–12 configuration consistently reveals meaningful concepts across both datasets: perturbing this range significantly degrades model performance, indicating that it captures the most faithful and impactful transformations from semantic features to final task-specific representations.
+First, early layers (0--4) encode minimal task-relevant concepts, as perturbing them leads to no meaningful change in prediction accuracy.
+Second, the 4--8 layer range shows inconsistent behavior across datasets--on ERASER-Movie, we observe an unexpected accuracy increase following concept perturbation, possibly due to the removal of noisy or redundant features, whereas on Jigsaw and AGNews, the expected performance drop suggests some level of concept relevance.
+Finally, the 8--12 configuration consistently reveals meaningful concepts across all datasets: perturbing this range significantly degrades model performance, indicating that it captures the most faithful and impactful transformations from semantic features to final task-specific representations.